rust-windowing/winit/CONTRIBUTING.md

 ### Formatting

-Winit strictly relies on nightly `rustfmt`.
-A PR will not even get reviewed if nightly `cargo-fmt` check is not passed.
-If you have `rustup` installed you can install nightly toolchain using the following command `rustup toolchain install nightly`.
+Winit relies on nightly `rustfmt`.
+A PR will usually not get reviewed if the nightly `cargo-fmt` check did not pass.
+If you have `rustup` installed you can install the nightly toolchain using `rustup toolchain install nightly`.

 Then to format the code you can run `cargo +nightly fmt`.

-For more on how to manage toolchains, see [the textbook](https://rust-lang.github.io/rustup/concepts/toolchains.html).
+For more on how to manage toolchains, see [the documentation](https://rust-lang.github.io/rustup/concepts/toolchains.html).

-However, if you feel uncomfortable using `nightly` toolchain, ensure that CI passes with the exception of formatting and explicitly indicate that your code should be formatted before merge.
+If you feel uncomfortable using a `nightly` toolchain, ensure that CI passes with the exception of formatting, and ask the maintainers on your PR to format the code before merge.

 When editing markdown files(.md) they must be wrapped at **80** characters.